EvictionLab/eviction-lab-website/content/eviction-tracking/phoenix-az.md

 # Trends in eviction filings

-This plot shows monthly eviction filings in Phoenix over the last year.
-Filings are displayed relative to the pre-pandemic average for the same set of months.
-You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>
+This plot shows monthly eviction filings in Phoenix over the past 12 months.
+Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
+You can toggle the plot to display filing counts.<sup>1</sup>

 1. Eviction filings data are provided by the [Maricopa County Justice Courts](http://justicecourts.maricopa.gov/).
 Historical averages are taken over the years 2015-2019.